 This glossary was added to provide context for terms used in this document.
-Many of the terms were copied from the web security glossary developed by Web Application Security Consortium [WASC-glossary].
+Many of the terms were copied from the web security glossary developed by the Web Application Security Consortium [WASC-glossary].

-Name Description (Web) Application Server A software server, typically using HTTP, which has the ability to execute dynamic web applications.
-Also known as a middleware, this piece of software is normally installed on or near the web server where it can be called upon.

-Authentication The process of verifying the identity or location of a user, service or application.
-Authentication is performed using at least one of three mechanisms: "something you have", "something you know" or "something you are".
-The authenticating application may provide different services based on the location, access method, time of day, etc. Authorization The determination of what resources a user, service or application has permission to access.
-Accessible resources can be URL's, files, directories, servlets, databases, execution paths, etc. Attack An action (or sequence of actions) that takes advantage of vulnerability Exploit An exploit is a technique or software code (often in the form of scripts) that takes advantage of a vulnerability or security weakness in a piece of target software.
-False negative Failure of a tool to report a weakness, when in fact there is one present in the code.
-False positive Reporting of a vulnerability by a tool, where there is none.
-Universal Resource Locator (URL) A standard way of specifying a location of an object, normally a web page, on the Internet.
-Unvalidated input When a web application does not properly sanity-check user-supplied data input.
-Security vulnerability A property of system security requirements, design, implementation, or operation that could be accidentally triggered or intentionally exploited and result in a security failure.
-Source code A series of statements written in a human-readable computer programming language.
-Vulnerability A property of system security requirements, design, implementation, or operation that could be accidentally triggered or intentionally exploited and result in a security failure.
-Web application A software application executed by a web server which responds to dynamic web page requests over HTTP.
-Web application scanner An automated program that searches for software security vulnerability within web applications.
+execute dyn this piece of server whe Authentication Authentication The process or application three mech or "somethin different see day, etc. server, typically using HTTP, which has the ability to namic web applications.
+Also known as middleware, if software is normally installed on or near the web re it can be called upon.
+Is of verifying the identity or location of a user, service on.
+Authentication is performed using at least one of anisms: "something you have", "something you know" ng you are".
+The authenticating application may provide rvices based on the location, access method, time of sination of what resources a user, service or application is not access.
+Accessible resources can be URLs, ories, servlets, databases, execution paths, etc. or application three mech or "somethin different se day, etc. on.
+Authentication is performed using at least one of anisms: "something you have", "something you know" ng you are".
+The authenticating application may provide rvices based on the location, access method, time of aniation of what resources a user, service or application is no to access.
+Accessible resources can be URLs, ories, servlets, databases, execution paths, etc. Authorization The determ sion to access.
+Accessible resources can be URLs, ories, servlets, databases, execution paths, etc. has permis or sequence of actions) that takes advantage of a Attack An action (ovulnerability e or software code (often in the form of scripts) that ntage of a vulnerability or security weakness in a piece ftware.
+False negative Failure of a present. tool to report a vulnerability, when in fact there is one False positive Reporting of of a vulnerability by a tool, where there is none. interactions between a user and a web application agle visit to the web site. implementa of system security requirements, design, ation, or operation that could be accidentally triggered or a exploited and result in a security failure. statements written in a human-readable computering language. way of specifying a location of an object, normally a on the Internet.
+Unvalidated input User-suppli prior to use ed input data that has not been examined or filtered .
+Unfiltered output Application to the client output that has not been filtered prior to being returned i. application executed by a web server which responds web page requests over HTTP. ted program that searches for software security es within web applications.
 Weakness A defect in a system that may (or may not) lead to a vulnerability.